Edinburgh Water Company: James Leslie

-Leslie had previously worked with Jardine on a report about a water supply scheme for Dundee, for which an Act of Parliament was obtained in 1837, but no work was undertaken at the time.
+Leslie had previously worked with Jardine on a report about a water supply scheme for Dundee, for which an act of Parliament, the Dundee Water Act 1837 (7 Will.
+4 & 1 Vict. c cxxvi), was obtained, but no work was undertaken at the time.
 Construction of the dam for the Threipmuir Reservoir may have been completed before Jardine retired, but the Harlaw dam was definitely Leslie's work.
 The main outlet for the reservoir was through a cast iron pipe sitting on the foundations for the dam.
 A masonry tower was built at the inner end of the pipeline, near the upstream toe of the dam, and a rod passing up the tower enabled the sluice to be controlled.
 To enable the outlet valve to be inspected or maintained, a sluice made of oak could be lowered in guides, cutting off the incoming water and allowing the pipeline to drain.
 A second similar structure allowed water to be taken from about 40 ft above the bottom of the reservoir.
 When the dam was nearly completed, there was evidence of slippage on the upstream face, which displaced the tower slightly.
 Leslie put this down to the dam being built too quickly, with insufficient attention being paid to consolidating the hard boulder clay from which much of the dam was constructed, and all his subsequent dams were constructed in layers less than 1 ft thick, to mitigate such problems.
 Despite the movement of the tower, no remedial work was undertaken, and it has remained standing ever since.
-Leslie completed the work specified by the 1843 Act in 1848.
+Leslie completed the work specified by the Edinburgh Water Company Act 1843 in 1848.